J-ithin/A-Simple-Streamlit-Project-On-Iris-Classification/README.md

 Steps to run this project:
+1)Download the project.
+2)Go the visual studio code,right click on the classification.py file,press on open in integrated terminal.
-In Visual Studio Code ,open the terminal and run streamlit run classification.py
+3)Then run streamlit run classification.py.